 Fighting Back Against Alcoholism

 In 2014 the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found out through studies that 24.7 percent of adults 18 years or older admit to binge drinking at least once a month.
 With such a high number of alcohol consumption in our country do not think that you are under protection from a force field against alcoholism.
-Alcohol addiction does not care about age, money or background, it will bring you down to lows in your life you thought only existed in movies.
-Hurting your social reputation, destroying your relationships and ultimately taking your life are just three of the main consequences from drowning your feelings in alcohol on a daily basis.
-If you are sick and tired of being sick and tired, then call (260) 240-8831 .
-There are people waiting by the phone to help point you in the direction of a rehab center to help with your drinking problem.
+Alcohol addiction does not care about age, money, or background, it will bring you down to lows in your life you thought only existed in movies.
+Hurting your social reputation, destroying your relationships, and ultimately taking your life are just three of the main consequences of drowning your feelings in alcohol on a daily basis.
+If you are sick and tired of being sick and tired, then call (260) 231-1361.
+There are people waiting by the phone to help point you and others in Baltimore, MD in the direction of a rehab center to help with your drinking problem.

 Travel for Treatment

 Traveling to another city or state for your rehab stint is strongly recommended.
-Breaking away from the stresses which trigger your alcoholism off can keep you focused on receiving treatment for your problem.
+Breaking away from the stresses in Baltimore, MD which triggers your alcoholism can keep you focused on receiving treatment for your problem.
 Alcoholism thrives and strengthens under bad habits.
 Chances are you are going to the same bars every day at the same time.
-Stopping those habits while bettering yourself in a support group can lead you to living a sober and happy life that does not involve alcohol.
+Stopping those habits while bettering yourself in a support group can lead you to live a sober and happy life that does not involve alcohol.
 When you travel for treatment it takes away the option of having a friend pick you up if it gets too difficult for you.
 It is not easy to complete a rehab assignment, but it is possible.

 You Are Not Alone

-Many alcoholics stay in the cycle of abuse for way too long because they feel guilty and embarrassed that they have a problem.
+Many alcoholics in Baltimore, MD stay in the cycle of abuse for way too long because they feel guilty and embarrassed that they have a problem.
 They feel stupid for putting themselves in this situation in the first place, staying quiet and not speaking up.
-What you have to understand is that rehab is your only option for treating your alcoholism.
+What you have to understand is that rehab could be your only option for treating your alcoholism.
 You are suffering from a mental disease and you need professional help.
 The NIAAA reported that 1.5 million adults received treatment for alcoholism in 2014.
 So, do not feel like you have to isolate yourself because of your drinking problem.
 Many other people are going through something similar to what you are going through right now.
-For more info on how to get started call (260) 240-8831 .
+For more info on how to get started call (260) 231-1361.